fiskaltrust/interface-doc/doc/appendix-de-kassensichv/receipt-case-definitions/receipt-case-definitions.md

 Please find examples of requests with single-purpose vouchers [here](../examples/vouchers.md#single-purpose-voucher-issuance).

 The issuance of multi-purpose vouchers is covered within the pay items by `ftPayItemCase`: `0x444500000000000D`.
 Negative amounts get converted to an issuance.
-Since there is no specific product or service coverded by the voucher, the issuance is not taxable and no VAT rate must be specified.
-Same applies for redemption since the VAT rate is included in the charge items for the products or services of the request.
+Since there is no specific good or service coverded by the voucher, the issuance is not taxable and no VAT rate must be specified.
+Same applies for redemption since the VAT rate is determined by the charge items for the goods or services of the request.
 For redemption of a multi-purpose voucher, one can use `ftPayItemCase`: `0x444500000000000D` with a positive amount.

-If the cash register can not handle the redemption within a pay item, then it can alternatively use a charge item having `ftChargeItemCase`: `0x4445000000000068`.

 Furthermore for the issuance of multi-purpose vouchers, one can alternatively use a charge item instead of a pay item.
 The `ftChargeItemCase`: `0x4445000000000060` has to be used.

+If the cash register can not handle the redemption within a pay item, then it can alternatively use a charge item having `ftChargeItemCase`: `0x4445000000000068` with negative amount.

 Please find examples of requests with multi-purpose vouchers [here](../examples/vouchers.md#multi-purpose-voucher-issuance).